 It was completely meant for me.
 I believe I was destined for dance.
 But not without the strides of people like Arthur Mitchell and the Raven Wilkinsons, the Alvin Aileys, and even the Alonzo Kings made to allow me that dream.
 I mean it wasn’t meant for me in the way that “Freedom” wasn’t designed for all people.
 But we dream and accomplish and become in spite of our oppressions.

 If you could only have the choice of three things to eat every day what would they be?

 This is such a hard question to answer.
 I think I narrowed it down to rice, eggs, and avocados.

 BIO: Ashley Mayeux was born in Houston, Texas.
 She began her dance training at the High School for Performing and Visual Arts and graduated cum laude with a BFA from SUNY Purchase.
 Mayeux continued her studies at the Dance Theatre of Harlem and went on to perform in the tour of the Broadway musical Aida.
 She has been featured in publications including The New York Times, The Los Angeles Times, Essence Magazine, and Pointe Magazine.
 Mayeux danced with Complexions Contemporary Ballet from 2012 to 2016, before becoming a company member of Alvin Ailey American Dance Theatre from 2016 to 2018.
-She joined LINES Ballet in 2018.
+She danced with LINES Ballet for 2018 to 2021.